 - Homemade flavored cream cheese, sliced cucumber, and a few herbs sprinkled on top

 - Topped with sliced yellow peppers and avocado

 - Topped with a slice of sharp cheese and an apple wedge

 Crispy, crunchy, and perfectly salty, these homemade crackers are made with sprouted spelt flour so they're not only delicious, but healthy, too!

 Mix all ingredients.

 Cut into squares with pizza cutter, pastry cutter, or sharp knife.

 These are similar to the cracker recipe on page 518 of Nourishing Traditions, although that calls for soaking flour in yogurt overnight before making the crackers.

-The next day, proceed with the rest of the recipe (without using the 1 cup of milk).
+- The next day, proceed with the rest of the recipe (without using the 1 cup of milk).

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).